 On July 5-6, 2022 the Chairman of the Caucasian Muslims Board, Sheikh ul-Islam Allahshukur Pashazade, visited the UK to participate in the ministerial conference on freedom of religion or belief, which was held in London.

-18-20 September, 2022 Chairman of the Milli Majlis Sahiba Gafarova visited UK to attend the farewell ceremony for Her Majesty Elisabeth II, Queen of Great Britain and Northern Ireland.
+On 18-20 September, 2022 Chairman of the Milli Majlis Sahiba Gafarova visited the UK to attend the farewell ceremony for Her Majesty Elisabeth II, Queen of Great Britain and Northern Ireland.
 Madam Chairman has also attended the official reception given on behalf of His Majesty the King of Great Britain and Northern Ireland Charles III.

 Political dialogue between Azerbaijan and UK